LIBRARIES ONLINE, INC. (LION) BIBLIOGRAPHIC POLICY MANUAL

 5. Item Records

 Once a bibliographic record has been created and saved it must have an item or order record attached, or the bibliographic record will disappear.
 LION will periodically run a clean-up program to delete records that have no items or orders attached.
+The first library to attach an item to a vendor record is to upgrade that record.

 IV.
 Editing records in the database: